James E. Meadows

 - Represented a denominational entity in extensive litigation with a church attempting to disaffiliate.
 Obtained judgment awarding real property to the denominational entity and successfully defended judgment on appeal.

-- Represented a public official in litigation alleging violation of Missouri’s Open Records Law (Sunshine Law).
+- Represented a statewide elected public official in litigation alleging violation of Missouri’s Open Records Law (Sunshine Law).
 Worked to find a resolution to resolve claims without necessity of trial.

 - Defended a client against fraud claims related to the sale of real property.
-Represented the client at jury trial and obtained a positive verdict in favor of client.
+Represented the client at jury trial and obtained jury verdict in favor of client.